 Tequila gulped down in shots with salt and lime, followed by the worst ever hangover.
 Sound familiar?
-Then like me you’ve been getting it wrong.
-In accordance to the experts down at That Place, it’s actually a drink to slowly sip and savour, like a great rum, whiskey or bourbon.
+Then like me, you’ve been getting it wrong.
+In accordance to the experts down at Mustard & Rye, it’s actually a drink to slowly sip and savour, like a great rum, whiskey or bourbon.
 So, when I was invited for Tequila master class, I couldn’t put my sombrero on quickly enough.

 It has to be 100% agave